HAPPY DAYS

 “I’m having another one.
 Care to join me?”

-“Oh, go on then,” replied Joe, who was wondering to himself what being shot actually felt like.
+“Oh, go on then,” replied Joe, who was wondering to himself what being shot felt like.

-“Both,” replied Joe.
-“It’s not as if it’s the alcohol that’s going to kill me, is it?”
-He punctuated the response with a hysterical giggle, his most recently developed mannerism.
+“Pint,” replied Joe.
+“It’s not as if it’s alcohol that’s going to kill me, is it?”
+He punctuated the response with a hysterical giggle.

-Jules returned from the bar, armed with a tray full of drinks and two packets of crisps.
-Joe was staring intently at his mobile as his friend placed the tray down on the table.
+Two minutes later, Jules returned from the bar, carrying a tray of drinks and crisps.
+Joe was busy staring intently at his mobile whilst his friend placed the tray on the table.

 “You should stop looking at that screen, mate.
 It doesn’t help your mood.
-That awful giggle of yours is getting worse.”
+That awful giggle you've developed is getting worse.”

 Joe was fully aware of his latest tic, but what was he meant to do about it?
-He wasn’t doing it deliberately!
+He looked up.

 “Well Jules, you will be delighted to hear that the Prime Minister has told the American President to go, I quote, all in.
 He’s saying that the UK stands firm with the USA, come what may.”
 He released another tremendous giggle.

-Jules picked us his pint and waved it in the air.
-“Let’s raise our glasses to the world’s presidents, and hope they all decide to abdicate and become florists.”
+Jules picked us his pint and held it in the air.
+“Let’s raise our glasses to the world’s Presidents, and hope they all decide to abdicate and become florists.”

 The two of them sat quietly for a few moments in the near-empty bar, sipping their beers.
-Not counting Sandra the barmaid, there were two other people in the pub–a young couple over by the jukebox who seemed to be engaged in some sort of face-sucking contest.
+Not counting Sandra the barmaid, there were only two other people in the pub–a young couple sat by the jukebox who seemed to be engaged in a face-sucking contest.

-Joe placed his pint back onto the table, then looked at his friend.
+Joe placed his pint back onto the table.

 “Jules mate….where do you reckon I can get hold of a gun?”